anneceh/automatic-A11y/README.md

 Mac or Unix: do nothing, git’s already installed

 * Code editor.
-I will use Visual Studio Code, feel free to use what https://code.visualstudio.com/
+I will use Visual Studio Code, feel free to use what you want https://code.visualstudio.com/

 ## Getting started ##